lagosonrails/os-frontend/CONTRIBUTING.md

 ### Follow the Coding Conventions

 This is a React-Redux application.
-We have added a `.eslintrc` file so that you can easily spot where you aren't following convention.
+We have added a `.eslintrc` file so that you can easily spot where you aren't following conventions.
 Please try to pay attention to Eslint warnings and errors.

 And in case we didn't emphasize it enough: we love tests!